 “The world needs SERC more than ever.
 We need clean and renewable energy.
 We’re trying to protect our planet, the only one we have.
 This is a time to redouble our efforts,” says the Professor Lehman.

 If you’d like to support students and faculty who are creating energy solutions around the globe, you can give to the SERC Building Fund here.
-To learn more about the Schatz Energy Research Center, visit the website at schatzlab.org.
-To learn about other ways to support HSU students, visit loyalty.humboldt.edu, email the Office of Philanthropy at firstname.lastname@example.org, or call 707-826-5200.
+To learn more about the Schatz Energy Research Center, visit their website at schatzlab.org.
+To learn about other ways to support HSU students, visit loyalty.humboldt.edu, email the Office of Philanthropy at email@example.com, or call 707-826-5200.